bispl-kaist/Deep-Learning-STEM-EDX-Tomography/Deep_Learning_STEM-EDX_Tomography/README.md

 **Inference time:** About 300 sec / object

-**4) Super-Resolution CNN**
+**4) Projection Enhancement network**
 ```
 ./SR_CNN/main.py
 ```
-Similar to denoising CNN, this is the main file to be executed for both training and testing of Super resolution CNN.
+Similar to denoising network, this is the main file to be executed for both training and testing of Projection Enhancement network.
 Training and testing of the model can be done with
 ```
 # Train SR CNN
 ./SRNN_train.sh